pocc/regexcap/README.md

 ## Usage Notes

+* This program may be slow!
+It is written in python and uses a naive algorithm (i.e. it works).
 * Currently set to error if there is a length mismatch between old and new values.

 ## License